-LONDON – "Enlightenment" was the theme, physicist Stephen Hawking the guide and Olympic Stadium the venue Wednesday night as London welcomed 4,200 athletes from more than 160 nations to the 2012 Paralympic Games.
+It was a night of empowerment for the disabled worldwide.
+"Enlightenment" was the theme, physicist Stephen Hawking the guide and Olympic Stadium the venue Wednesday as the British capital welcomed 4,200 athletes from more than 160 nations.

-Who better to greet Paralympians than a scientist who has shown the world that physical disabilities do not limit human potential?
+Who better to greet the Paralympians than a scientist who has shown that physical disabilities do not limit human potential?